Staircasing: own more of your home

 You’ll need to pay for your valuation fees, legal fees, any additional mortgage fees and our administration fee.
 Stamp Duty may also be a factor.
 Check our Staircasing FAQs for more information.

-Submit your staircasing instruction form
+Start your staircasing instruction

 The process will be easier, and quicker, if you make sure you have all the details required ready to submit with your form.